Your questions answered...

 Getting the ball rolling

-If you get in touch with me, the first step is to organise a zoom call to say hello and go over your project properly.
+If you get in touch with me, the first step is usually to organise a zoom call to say hello and go over your project properly.
 Once I've got a good grasp of what you need, I can provide a quote for you.
 If it's a one off project (as oppose to a longer term agreement) I usually ask for a deposit before I begin of 40% (so I know you trust me to provide the copy, and I trust you to pay me the rest when I'm done!).

 Research